 At the end of every FRI inspection, you will receive a report.

 This report is designed to give you a clear idea about whether the products from your order meet the quality standards you have set.

 The report also gives you one of three results, Pass, Fail, or Hold.
 It details the number of units that were inspected, shows the results of each check, and gives you photos from the inspector.
 You can use this information to make a decision about whether to accept or reject the shipment from your supplier.

-We have provided a sample inspection report below which you can review to get a clear picture of what you receive at the end of an inspection.
+You can download our sample QC inspection report to get a clear picture of what you receive at the end of your inspection.

 Just keep in mind that you should review your inspection report thoroughly to fully understand the condition of your order, even if the inspection doesn’t fail.
 It is ultimately your responsibility if you receive a shipment and are unhappy with the quality of the products.
 So, take great care to review the results of any inspection and ask questions about anything that is unclear to you.